Being a Morning Person Isn’t the Key to Productivity. This Is

 Based on morning and evening preferences, he identified four different chronotypes, or circadian rhythm personalities, and then associated each one with an animal whose sleep-wake habits best mirrored them.

-When Breus switched up his patients’ daily routines to accommodate their sleep chronotype, their productivity soared and several sleep issues resolved.
+When Breus switched up his patients’ daily routines to accommodate their sleep chronotype, their productivity soared and sleep issues resolved.

 Which sleep chronotype describes you?